You are viewing this site in staging mode. Click in this bar to return to normal site.

 • Early Help Plan- accessing additional family support and medical advice if appropriate.

 Many of the school staff are trained in the TEAM TEACH methods of behaviour management.
-This is completed on a rolling programme.
+This is completed on a rolling programme and regularly up-dated.

-The Head Teacher, Inclusion Manager and the school’s Receptionist/ Welfare Officer meet monthly to discuss attendance concerns.
+The Head Teacher, SENCO and the school’s Welfare Officer meet monthly to discuss attendance concerns.
 This is also monitored daily by the office and class teachers.
-Concerns are bought to the attention of SLT and the Inclusion Manager to investigate.
+Concerns are bought to the attention of SLT and the SENCO/ Pastoral Leader to investigate.
 The child and family will be supported pastorally, as detailed above, to improve attendance issues.
-In serious attendance cases the Head Teacher can issue a fine and there will be involvement from the EWO support team.
+In serious attendance cases the Head Teacher can issue a fine and there will be involvement from the Pupil Entitlement Team.

 HOW WILL MY CHILD BE ABLE TO CONTRIBUTE HIS OR HER VIEWS?